-- 15.1 The Disciplinary Tribunal will announce its decision on the charges to the parties in a written, reasoned decision, dated and signed by at least the Panel chair, as soon as reasonably practicable and ordinarily no later than 30 days after the date of the hearing.
-A copy of the decision will also be sent to the relevant National Federation(s) and, Area Association (if applicable) and any other party that has a right of appeal against the decision (and any such party may, within 15 days of receipt, request a copy of the full case file pertaining to the decision). - 15.2 If the decision is that a violation of the Integrity Code of Conduct has been committed: - 15.2.1 the decision will be Publicly Disclosed in full (after giving the parties prior notice of the decision), and in any event no later than 20 days after its issue; and - 15.2.2 the Integrity Unit may also publish such other parts of the proceedings before the Disciplinary Tribunal as it thinks fit.
+15.1 The Disciplinary Tribunal will announce its decision on the charges to the parties in a written, reasoned decision, dated and signed by at least the Panel chair, as soon as reasonably practicable and ordinarily no later than 30 days after the date of the oral hearing or the conclusion of the hearing where conducted in writing only.
+A copy of the decision will also be sent to the relevant National Federation(s) and, Area Association (if applicable) and any other party that has a right of appeal against the decision (and any such party may, within 15 days of receipt, request a copy of the full case file pertaining to the decision).
+The Disciplinary Tribunal may, if it considers it appropriate, announce its decision in advance of the reasons for it.

+- 15.2 If the decision is that a violation of the Integrity Code of Conduct has been committed: - 15.2.1 the decision will be Publicly Disclosed in full (after giving the parties prior notice of the decision), and in any event no later than 20 days after its issue; and - 15.2.2 the Integrity Unit may also publish such other parts of the proceedings before the Disciplinary Tribunal as it thinks fit.